H-uru/Plasma/Docs/PythonFileMod callback methods.md

 ## `OnOwnershipChanged`

 Corresponds to `plNetOwnershipMsg`.
-Called when the client becomes, or stops being, the owner of network-synchronized objects in the current age instance, as indicated by `ptSceneobject.isLocallyOwned`.
+Called when the client becomes, or stops being, the owner of some network-synchronized objects in the current age instance.
+The callback doesn't indicate which objects have changed ownership.
+The Python modifier needs to call `ptSceneobject.isLocallyOwned` on objects it cares about to determine if the client now owns those objects.

 ## `OnAgeVaultEvent`